nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

-1. The `LogicManager` starts to parses the given input text using `AddressBookParser`.
+1. The `LogicManager` starts to parse the given input text using `AddressBookParser`.
-2. The `AddressBookParser` invoke the respective `Parser` based on the first word of the input text.
+2. The `AddressBookParser` invokes the respective `Parser` based on the first word of the input text.
 3. The remaining input text will be passed to the `ViewCommandParser` to parse.
 4. The `ViewCommandParser` will parse the `ClientId` from the remaining input text.
 In our implementation, a valid `ClientId` is any non-negative integer.
 5. The `ViewCommandParser` will then create a new `ClientHasId` using the `ClientId` parsed.